 There is more behind soaking the rice than just speeding up the cooking process though.
-Soaking reduces the anti-nutrient phytic acid, a food inhibitor, which is found in the outer layer of the grain.
+Soaking reduces the anti-nutrient phytic acid, a nutrient uptake inhibitor, which is found in the outer layer of the grain.
 So, the soaking makes nutrients more bioavailable to the body, which is great news in this case, because black rice is a real nutrient powerhouse.
-It is high in protein, rich in fibre and iron and has a higher amount of antioxidants than most other rice varieties.
+It is also high in protein, rich in fibre and iron and has a higher amount of antioxidants than most other rice varieties.

 The garnish also has a purpose, because plant based iron is not easily absorbed, however, vitamin C may help with that.
 So the pomegranate and pears make a delicious vitamin C ‘bus service’ for the iron.
 Kiwi, berries, apples or oranges also work a treat, as do tropical fruit such as pineapple or papaya.
 The latter go really well with the creamy coconut milk and the vanilla which give this creation a delicious and fine flavour.
 To add a little sweetness I used chopped dried apple slices.